fem-rs/UltraTabletDriver-pth660/README.md

 # UltraTabletDriver
 This is really good tablet driver mostly for playing Osu!
-Edited by cat for support of the PTH-660 (Wacom intuos pro medium)

 It is in C++...
 That means it is extremly fast and low latency - Faster than OpenTabletDriver

 If you have any issues, questions or want to add support for your tablet or anything else, you can add me and contact me on Discord: vilounos

+## Contributors
+- catforgor (Added support for PTH-660, Wacom intuos pro medium)

 ## Support:
 - A huge thank you to an Osu! streamer Rumpowl who is helping me with testing and ideas: twitch.tv/rumpowl